tparchman/778_unix/text_processing/text_processing_tutorial.md

 # I. Basic process monitoring and control

 ## 1. Process monitoring with `top`, killing jobs
 `top` will display information on processes running on the machine you are logged into.
 Try it, read the output carefully.
-Doesn't matter what directory you call it from.

     $ top